oconnor0/BeaconRoad/CoreRules.md

             - *You may choose to act cautiously in combat, but if an enemy would attempt to act against you, you may take your turn before they do.*
             - *This ability gives you the initiative in most situations.
 Some specially trained NPCs might also have reflexes, but otherwise, you're always the first to act, and can interrupt anyone else who tries to beat you to the punch.
 This ability usually doesn't negate the need to make an action roll that you would otherwise have to make, but it may improve your position or effect.*
     - **Shadow.**
-        - You may expend one box of your **special armor** to resist a consequence from detection or security measures, or to **push yourself** for a feat of athletics or stealth.
+        - You may expend one Stress to resist a consequence from detection or security measures.
+Gain Advantage on feats of athletics or stealth.
-            - *When you use this ability, tick one box of your special armor box on your playbook sheet.
-If you "resist a consequence" of the appropriate type, you avoid it completely.
-If you use this ability to push yourself, you get one of the benefits (advantage, +1 effect, act despite slowed or stunned) but you don't take 1 stress.
-Your special armor is restored at the beginning of downtime.*
+            - *When you use this ability, tick one Stress on your character sheet.
+If you "resist a consequence" of the appropriate type, you avoid it completely.*
     - **Sharpshooter.**
         - You do not suffer Disadvantage when making ranged weapon attacks at distances beyond their first range increment.
-You can **push yourself** to do one of the following: *make a ranged attack at extreme distance beyond what's normal for the weapon-unleash a barrage of rapid fire to suppress the enemy.*
+You can **push yourself** to do one of the following: *make a ranged attack at extreme distance beyond what's normal for the weapon---unleash a barrage of rapid fire to suppress the enemy.*
             - *When you push yourself to activate this ability, you still get one of the normal benefits of pushing yourself (advantage, +1 effect, etc.) in addition to the special ability.*
             - *The first use of this ability allows you to attempt long-range sniper shots that would otherwise be impossible with typical rudimentary firearms.
 The second use allows you to keep up a steady rate of fire in a battle (enough to "suppress" a small gang up to six people), rather than stopping for a slow reload or discarding a gun after each shot.
 When an enemy is suppressed, they're reluctant to maneuver or attack (usually calling for a fortune roll to see if they can manage it).*
     - **Vital Strike.**